jaspreet1388/cst8918-w25-lab12/README.md

 > [!IMPORTANT]
 > The application code is not provided in this lab.
 The focus is on the infrastructure as code (IaC) aspect of the example project.
 There is an empty `app` folder as a representation of the application code.
 Some changea####

 The infrastructure is defined in a Terraform configuration in the `infra` folder.
-The Terraform configuration creates supporting resources in Azure and deploys the sample web application to the cluster.
+The Terraform configuration creates supporting resources in Azure and deploys the sample web application to the cluster.#3

 You will create several GitHub Actions CI/CD workflows for automating:#fix##fixx##fixx###